isacarnekvist/atm/README.md

 - Byte 1: Type of update "op-code" (these should be different from op-codes in customer related packages)
-- Byte 2: Not used
+- Byte 1-5: Size of first transmission (32 bit int)
-- Byte 3-6: Size of first transmission (32 bit int)
+- Byte 6-9: Size of second transmission, if the action requires one (32 bit int)
-- Byte 7-10: Size of second transmission, if the action requires one (32 bit int)
+- Byte 10: Not used

 The reason the size of two consecutive data transmissions is needed is that some actions need two arguments.
 For example if we want to